 MLB and the players union may have taken away their work days, but both sides are trying to support those hurt by the ongoing lockout.

-MLB and the union are each launching funds for stadium workers and others impacted by the lockout, which has delayed the start of the 2022 season.
+MLB and the union each launched funds for stadium workers and others impacted by the lockout, which has delayed the start of the 2022 season.

 Said MLBPA executive director Tony Clark in a statement: "This fund is intended to support workers who are most affected by the MLB-imposed lockout but whose livelihoods have been disregarded by the owners in their efforts to pressure Players into accepting an unfair deal."

-Commissioner Rob Manfred announced the first week of the season is canceled on Tuesday, shortly after the league-imposed deadline for a new labor agreement passed without a deal.
+Manfred canceled the first two series of the season last week, shortly after the league-imposed deadline for a new labor agreement passed without a deal.

 Negotiations between the league and union have been slow-moving and often contentious, and there's little signal they're close to reaching an agreement.